top of page

 About The National Center

-Today, there's a strong focus on health and wellness—engaging in regular physical activity, maintaining a nutritious diet, getting adequate sleep, staying hydrated, avoiding smoking, limiting alcohol consumption, receiving vaccinations, and having regular health checkups.
+Today, there's a focus on health and wellness—engaging in regular physical activity, maintaining a nutritious diet, getting adequate sleep, staying hydrated, avoiding smoking, limiting alcohol consumption, receiving vaccinations, and having regular health checkups.
 However, it's important to recognize that wellness includes both physical and emotional well-being.

 OvercomingINFIDELITY_edited_edited.png